Squhzx/dotfiles/README.md

 # My Configuration Repo

 This repository contains my personal configuration files for various tools and software.
-It's just a collection of tweaks and preferences I dont want to do again.
+It's just a collection of tweaks, preferences, and files I dont want to do/get again.

 **Feel free to copy anything**